dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide.md

    > Note:
    >
    > You need to add the CameraX dependency to use the `DynamsoftCameraEnhancer` library.
+   > camerax_version 1.3.0+ is not currently compatible with the DynamsoftCameraEnhancer library.

 4. Click **Sync Now**.
 After the synchronization is complete, the SDK is added to the project.